choreonoid/choreonoid-doc/en/basics/config.rst

    - MODEL
    - /home/userB/robots

-If you register directories beforehand in this way and "SR1.yaml", for example, is stored in either of the above directories, the path is written to the project file in the form of "${MODEL}/SR1.yaml", where the variable name is used.
-Then, at load time, the ${MODEL} part is expanded to the registered actual directory, which enables loading from either of the user A and user B environments.
+With this registration, for example, if "SR1.body" is stored in the above directory, it will be described in the project file as "${MODEL}/SR1.body" using the variable name.
+Then, during loading, the ${MODEL} part is expanded to the actual registered directory, making it loadable in both user A's and user B's environments.

-In Choreonoid, the "PROGRAM_TOP" variable, which indicate the top directory of the Choreonoid installation destination, and the "SHARE" variable, which indicates the share directory, are registered by default.
-Therefore, simply placing files in the installation destination or directories under the share directory is enough to make the project file that uses the files portable.
+By default, Choreonoid registers a variable called "PROGRAM_TOP" that indicates the top directory of Choreonoid's installation destination, and a variable called "SHARE" that indicates the share directory.
+Therefore, by placing files somewhere under the installation destination or its share directory, you can make project files that use those files portable.

-If you want to define a path variable other than them, configure settings in the following dialog, which is displayed by selecting the main menu "File" - "Project File Options" - "Path Variable Settings".
+If you want to define other path variables, configure them in the following dialog that appears when you select "File" - "Project File Options" - "Path Variable Settings" from the main menu.

 .. image:: images/PathVariableEditor.png

-First, enter the added variable name in the text box labeled "Variable" on the left of the "Add" button.
-The variable name "MODEL" is entered in this example.
-Then, click the "Add" button to add the variable to the variable list in the upper part.
-This makes the "path" field editable.
-Enter the actual directory in the field.
-This example assumes user A, and "/home/userA/models" is entered.
+First, enter the variable name you want to add in the text box labeled "Variable" to the left of the "Add" button.
+Here, we are entering the variable name "MODEL".
+When you press the "Add" button, this variable is added to the variable list at the top, and the "Path" part becomes editable, so enter the actual directory there.
+Here, assuming user A, we are entering "/home/userA/models".

-When you finish editing, click the "Apply" button to record the contents of the edit as environment settings.
+When editing is finished, press the "Apply" button to record the edited content as environment settings.